LVMH results send chill across luxury goods sector

 Many luxury brands, such as Louis Vuitton, Gucci and some watchmakers, had invested heavily in new shops in China since the mid-2000s to entice middle and upper class buyers.

-China had been seen as the industry’s main growth engine, helping make up for lackluster demand in Europe and Japan.
+China had been seen as the industry’s main growth engine, helping make up for lacklustre demand in Europe and Japan.

 But on Friday, LVMH’s results cemented the view that buoyant demand from China would never return and the global luxury goods industry was entering a long period of modest growth.

-“Sentiment towards the industry may not change direction until trends in Asia stabilize,” said Omar Saad, consumer goods analyst at New York broker ISI Group.
+“Sentiment towards the industry may not change direction until trends in Asia stabilise,” said Omar Saad, consumer goods analyst at New York broker ISI Group.

-For Richemont, it represents about 16 percent of its sales and for Swatch Group UHR.VX, which on Tuesday expressed concern about future trading there, it is about 12 percent.
+For Richemont, it represents about 16 percent of its sales and for Swatch Group, which on Tuesday expressed concern about future trading there, it is about 12 percent.

 Together, Hong Kong, Macao and mainland China represent more than a third of sales for most leading luxury brands.
-The industry downturn has hit watchmakers hardest as timepieces are a classic gift-for-favors item.
+The industry downturn has hit watchmakers hardest as timepieces are a classic gift-for-favours item.

 Adding to its woes, the world’s No.1 luxury group said growth in sales from Louis Vuitton, its main cash cow, had dropped in China in the second quarter from the first, while revenues from Chinese tourists declined in major European markets such as France.